dfsp-spirit/fsbrain/README.md

 ### Animations and videos

 Want to see brains spin?
 [Check this out.](./web/fsbrain_movies.md) (WARNING: loads 8 MB webpage with animated gif).

+If you have any questions or want to contact me, please [open an issue](https://github.com/dfsp-spirit/fsbrain/issues).